AscendingPassage.com HOME PAGE.

 heart.
 Not a sound, not even the buzzing of a fly.
 Everything is

-silent, everything is ghostly; and in spite of the persistent warmth
+silent, everything is ghostly.
+In spite of the persistent warmth

 of the stones the air grows colder and colder, and one gets the